AndronikosGl/JFectch/README.md

 ## Common problems and solutions

-1) JFetch relies on bash to fetch some information from your system.
+**1) JFetch relies on bash to fetch some information from your system.**
 If it gives off any type of error such as `/bin/bash not found`
 - You will need to copy the bash binary from its original place to /bin and re run the project or create a symbolic link `ln -s /usr/local/bin/bash /bin/bash`
 - You will need to make sure bash is installed on your system

-2) JFetch requires execution permission to run
+**2) JFetch requires execution permission to run**
-- You will have to use `chmod +x JFetch.jar` to give it permission to run
+You will have to use `chmod +x JFetch.jar` to give it permission to run

 ##
 Copyright (c) 2025 AndronikosGl.
 All rights reserved.